 There may be potential for any dog to thrive at skijoring.
 Roberts has two labs (one of whom is a mix); considering their relatively high energy and strength levels, labs are often naturals at skijoring.
 But smaller breeds also thrive.
 While it might be nice to rely entirely on the dog for power, skijoring is active for all parties involved, and simply keeping the leash taught is sufficient.

 For those interested in learning to skijor, two clinics are being offered this month at Mount Spokane.
 The will be held on Saturday January 6 and 13 from 1:30 to 4:00 pm at a cost of $25.
 “They cap it at ten human-dog teams,” said Roberts.
 “They teach etiquette and how to get the dog moving and stopping.
 We prefer that people attend a clinic by contacting us via email@example.com or 509-570-8242 as we do want skijorers to be fully cognisant of the rules and etiquette.”
 At Mount Spokane, skijoring gear is available for rent on Sundays (one of the designated skjoring days) and includes an adjustable dog harness, a tug line, and a belt (for the human).
 Visit the Spokane Nordic Ski Association for more info on all things skijoring and to register for the clinic.

 Other state parks where one might skijor include Crystal Springs, Iron Horse State Park, Lake Easton, and Pearrygin Lake.
 Be sure to stick to the multi-use trails and heed rules posted at trailheads to keep trails open to skijoring.
 And don’t forget your sno-park permit.

 We love Washington’s state parks and connecting you to news you can use.
-Here at the Washington State Parks Foundation, we support, promote and advocate for your state parks; click here to learn what we do.
+Here at the Washington State Parks Foundation, we support, promote and advocate for your state parks.
 Our members make our work possible.